The Church Welfare Association (Incorporated)

 Overview

 The Church Welfare Association (Incorporated) was established in the 19th century to assist women involved in prostitution and has continued this mission for over a century.
-Founded as a company limited by guarantee on 30 November 1910, the charity maintains a focused commitment to supporting work with women in sex work and assisting women and children at risk of such involvement.
+Incorporated as a company limited by guarantee on 30 November 1910, the charity maintains a focused commitment to supporting work with women in sex work and assisting women and children at risk of such involvement.

 Funding Priorities

-Grant Programs
+Grant Programmes

 General Grants Programme: Up to £3,000 per grant